 An independent Director must also undertake to inform promptly the Board of Directors of any situation that could undermine his or her ability to meet the independence requirement.
 On the other hand, a commitment to remain independent while in office and, should that not be the case, to resign is not required.
 In this area, in view of the fact that the independence requirements of the Italian Civil Code do not match exactly those of the Corporate Governance Code and the circumstance that the verification process is based in part on elements of a discretionary nature, the Board of Directors preferred to avoid the adoption of automatisms and base the decision on assessments by the Board of Directors based on additional available evidence.
 In this regard, please note that, upon approving the Report on Corporate Governance, the Board of Directors renews the request for credentials from the independent Directors, asking them to confirm that they meet the requirements of the applicable law and the Code.
 The Board of Directors and the Board of Statutory Auditors, respectively, verify the truthfulness of the affidavits and ascertain whether the above-mentioned requirements and procedure are being properly applied.
-Since 2006, with regard to this review, specific attention is being paid to the new definition of independent Director provided by the Code and, since 2008, to the definition introduced by the TUF.
-Since the time when the current independence criteria were included into the Code, the Board of Directors has chosen not to set predetermined quantitative criteria for assessing the independence requirement.
+The examination is conducted on the basis of both the definition of independent Director by the Governance Code and that provided by the TUF.
+Since the introduction of the independence criteria to the Governance Code, the Board of Directors has, however, chosen not to set predetermined quantitative criteria for assessing the independence requirement.
 Specifically, it concluded that the information requested from independent Directors upon their acceptance of the post, which includes filling out a special form at the time they sign their independence affidavit, which must be updated at least once a year, is sufficiently analytical to enable the Board to make the appropriate assessments as to whether the independence requirement is met or not.
-The Board of Directors has reaffirmed this position, most recently when it approved the 2019 Report on Corporate Governance.
+The Board confirmed said position recently at the time of approval of the 2020 Governance Report, at the same time adopting a more structured explanation of the qualitative criteria to be applied in the assessment.

-With regard to the Board of Directors currently in office, a review of compliance with the independence requirements was performed after its election, at the Board meeting of April 2 2019, with the results of the review conducted on February 13, 2020 at the meeting held to approve the Report on Corporate Governance for 2019, being communicated to the market on the same day.
+With regard to the Board of Directors currently in office, a review of compliance with the independence requirements was performed after its election, at the Board meeting of April 2 2019, with the results of the reviews conducted on February 13, 2020 at the meeting held to approve the 2019 Governance Report, and on February 17, 2021 at the time of approval of the 2020 Governance Report, being communicated to the market on the same day.
+During the last audit, account was taken of the criteria of the 2020 Code.